rekha-balan/azure-docs-test2-pr.nl-NL/articles/application-insights/app-insights-overview.md

 * Assess how many users are affected.
 * Correlate failures with exceptions, dependency calls and traces.
-* Examine stack dumps and trace logs.
+* Examine profiler, snapshots, stack dumps, and trace logs.

 ### <a name="build-measure-learn"></a>Build, Measure, Learn
-Measure the effectiveness of each new feature that you deploy.
+[Measure the effectiveness](app-insights-usage-overview.md) of each new feature that you deploy.

 * Plan to measure how customers use new UX or business features.
 * Write custom telemetry into your code.